kevinsogo/compgen/README.md

 Let's go through the whole process.
 I promise this will be easy!

+*Note:* Add the `scripts/` folder to your `$PATH` variable so you can run the scripts anywhere.
+To import `compgen` anywhere, I think there's also `$PYTHONPATH` or something?
+Whatever, just find a way to add `scripts/` to `sys.path` somehow, haha.
+(Someone with more knowledge in Python, please fix this part, haha...)

 **Polygon note:** Import the file `compgen.py` into "resources".